skukla/kukla-integration-service/REFACTORING-STANDARDS.md

 - **Target**: 10-40 lines for most functions
 - **Acceptable**: Up to 60 lines if genuinely single responsibility
 - **Split Required**: When function handles multiple distinct concerns

+### Single Responsibility Rule

+- Each function should do ONE thing well
+- Function name should clearly indicate its purpose
+- **Test**: Can you explain what this function does in one sentence?

 **✅ Good Example:**